danielabar/meblog/src/markdown/what-ai-assisted-coding-feels-like-in-early-2026.md

 Now also imagine that while you're expected to run errands faster because you have a faster car, you're still fully liable for any property damage or accidents along the way.
 You can't blame the car — the responsibility still rests entirely on you.
 What once would have been minor mistakes now feel terrifying: every slip at F1 speed could have serious consequences.
 You need not just speed, but careful attention, foresight, and an awareness of every risk around you.

-That’s the feeling AI-assisted coding can evoke: exhilarating to see solutions and scaffolds appear almost instantly, yet terrifying in the sense that the responsibility for correctness and stability remains entirely on you.
+That's the feeling AI-assisted coding can evoke: exhilarating to see solutions and scaffolds appear almost instantly, yet terrifying in the sense that the responsibility for correctness and stability remains entirely on you.
 AI gives us an engine capable of ludicrous speed, but the *roads* we're actually on: mature codebases, complex requirements, regulatory or compliance constraints, legacy interactions, and real users, haven't magically turned into race tracks overnight.

 We've gained horsepower, but we haven't gained the infrastructure, tooling, or organization designed around moving at that speed, without causing serious damage.
 Some of that may come with time, but for now, we're still figuring out how to handle the horsepower.